Shhh, everyone's got their own little secret. We know this, you know this; nudge, nudge, wink, wink.

 The George Inn, London Bridge

-The George Inn near London Bridge is the only pub owned by the National Trust, with an impressive galleried exterior.
+The George Inn near London Bridge is one of the only pubs owned by the National Trust, with an impressive galleried exterior.

 The maze-like interior and comfy sofas and booths makes The George the perfect stop off for a cosy pint and intimate chat.
 It's managed by Greene King so expect plenty of local and craft ales.